TZTsai/Calang/README.md

   - [i\*j for i in range(10) if i%3 for j in range(10) if i+j>6]
   - sum([i^2 for i in 1~10])
 - Load files
     Use the keyword "load" appended by a sequence of file names to load these files.
     **Examples**:
   - load examples/merge_sort examples/btree

 You can find more examples in the "examples/" folder.
 You can also refer to the "tests" file (which I use to test my program) for the usage of this calculator.

-Check the file "__builtins.py" to see the available builtin operations and functions.